-This snowshoe is one of the narrowest we tested and walking in them felt easy and natural in most situations.
-One of our smaller testers found they still needed to widen their steps a bit, but the majority of women who wore these shoes were able to walk normally and with relative ease.
-On packed trail, the combination of full rotation bindings and very aggressive traction made walking feel a bit stiff and awkward, but the moment we were able to take off into deep snow and uncharted territory the Lightning Ascent felt great, though we did find them a bit heavy in comparison to many of the other models we tested.
+The Lightning is one of the narrowest shoes we tested and walking in them feels easy and natural.
+One of our smaller testers found they still needed to widen their steps a bit, but the majority of women who wore these shoes were able to walk normally and naturally.

 Ease of Use

-We rated how easily these shoes are to use based primarily on how painless it was for each model to be fastened, adjusted, and removed when kitted out in bulky clothing in the wind and cold.
+We rated how easily these shoes are to use based primarily on how painless it is to fastened, adjusted, and removed them when kitted out in bulky clothing out in the wind and cold.
 We also considered the overall experience of simply getting around and navigating different scenarios.
 The Lightning Ascent is pretty straightforward with bindings that open up completely (fantastic for snowboard or ski boots) and fasten with belt-style buckles.
-The rubber straps keep their stretch in the cold and are easy to use, even with large gloves on.
-That being said, there are a lot of straps to contend with (three across the top of the foot and another behind the heel), and for them to stay secure while walking you have to pull them tighter than may initially feel comfortable.
-If you don't pull the straps really tight, you can't achieve the proper angle on the buckle, and the strap will work its way undone.
+The rubber straps keep their stretch in the cold and are easy to use, even with large gloves.

-It might feel like you're going to break something stretching the straps so much, but don't worry — this is how the binding system is meant to work and once you get the feel for it, it's actually quite intuitive.
-Our main complaint with the system was the fact that the long tails on the straps come out of their retainer clips too easily, leaving them to flop around.
-It didn't compromise the security of the bindings, but it was distracting and messy looking.
+Our main complaint with the system is that the long tails on the straps come out of their retainer clips too easily, leaving them to flop around.
+It doesn't compromise the security of the bindings, but it is distracting and messy looking.
 This design also makes it more challenging to get uniform evenness between the two feet, and it's easier to create pinch points by over-torquing.

-We found all the binding systems tested to be quite comfortable.
-There were no major issues or pinch points with any of them, even across many types of shoes and foot sizes.
-It is important to keep in mind that since we test the best and most popular models on the market, everything is above average to begin with, even our last place finishers.
+In general, all the binding systems we tested were quite comfortable.
+Because we test the best and most popular models on the market, everything is above average to begin with, even our last place finishers.

-While they shine in backcountry terrain, they're also great for a backyard tromp.
-That being said, if you only plan to stay on packed beginner trails, then the technical features of this model are overkill and we recommend a simpler design such as our Best Buy winner, the Atlas Elektra Rendezvous.
+These impressive snowshoes shine in backcountry terrain and are also great for a backyard tromp.
+But, if you plan to only stay on packed beginner trails, then the technical features of this model are overkill, and we recommend a simpler design such as our Best Buy winner, the Atlas Elektra Rendezvous.
 But if you're excited to explore backcountry terrain where deep snow, off-trail travel, and steep inclines are likely, then the Lightning Ascent is the snowshoe to choose.

-At $300, they're the most expensive snowshoes we tested.
-If you choose to purchase the 5" add-on flotation tails will set you back another $60.
-Needless to say, these snowshoes are an investment.
+These are the most expensive snowshoes we tested.
+If you choose to purchase the 5" add-on flotation tails, that will set you back another $60.
+Needless to say, this model is an investment.
 However, if accessing the backcountry regularly and safely is a priority for you, then this is a small price to pay for years of versatile, lightweight, and technical features.
-You could spend less on a more introductory shoe, but if you later outgrow its capabilities you'll be stuck looking for a new pair and will have spent just as much if not more.
+You could spend less on a more introductory shoe, but if you later outgrow its capabilities, you'll be stuck looking for a new pair and will have spent just as much if not more overall.
 The Lightning Ascent is one purchase that will float you through all of it, from packed trails to advanced mountaineering, for years to come.

-While the Lightning Ascent wasn't the top performer in any one category except for traction, it performed strongly and consistently in all the categories that matter most for a technical snowshoe, securing it's clear position on the Top Pick throne.
-It's the best choice for navigating variable backcountry terrain.
+The Lightning Ascent performed strongly and consistently in all the categories that matter most for a technical snowshoe, securing it's clear position on the Top Pick throne.
+It's the best choice for navigating variable backcountry terrain and steep icy slopes.
 Superb traction and stability in mixed conditions from ice to deep powder, a flexible and user-friendly binding system, the perfect width to allow women to walk normally and comfortably, and features like heel lifts for steep climbing are just some of the reasons we love this snowshoe and think you will too.